Skip to main content

 JavaScript / TypeScript SDK

-Welcome to the developer documentation for the Kameleoon JavaScript SDK.
-Our SDK allows you to run experiments and activate feature flags on your front-end web application.
-Integrating our SDK into your web application is easy, and its footprint (in terms of memory and network usage) is low.
+With the Kameleoon JavaScript SDK, you can run experiments and activate feature flags.
+Integrating our SDK into your web application is easy, and its footprint (memory and network usage) is low.

-Latest version description of JavaScript / TypeScript SDK can be found here.
+Changelog: Details on the latest version of JavaScript / TypeScript SDK can be found in the changelog.

 Installation